Marshall Claxton: Life

 Claxton was born in Bolton, Lancashire, the son of a Wesleyan Methodist minister, the Rev. Marshall Claxton, and his wife Diana.
 Marshall studied under John Jackson, R.A., and at the Royal Academy school where he enrolled on 26 April 1831.
+He married and had two daughters, Adelaide and Florence Claxton, both of whom became artists in their own right.